Kenton, London: Demography

 Kenton is represented by three electoral wards: Kenton East and Kenton West in Harrow, and Kenton in Brent.
 All together the population was 35,600 as of 2015.

 Kenton has a high degree of its population belonging to ethnic minorities, over 70% in all three wards and higher than the Harrow and Brent averages; like much of Harrow and Wembley, there is a particularly large number of people from Indian descent.

 The Kenton ward in Brent has a female life expectancy of 91.6 years, which is the third-highest in Greater London.
 The male expectancy was 83.3 years.
 The crime rate of Kenton East ward in Harrow was 33.5 in 2014/15, which was one of the lowest out of all wards in Greater London.
 Kenton East also has the lowest proportion of bicycle commuters in Greater London, amounting to only 0.2% of the population.

 Governance

 Kenton is part of both the Harrow East parliamentary constituency, most recently represented by Bob Blackman (Conservative), and the Brent North constituency which is represented by Barry Gardiner (Labour).

+Kenton is divided between the London boroughs of Harrow and Brent.
+Kenton is partly contained in the Kenton ward for elections to Brent London Borough Council.
+For elections to Harrow London Borough Council, Kenton is split between Kenton East and Kenton West.